chronicleprotocol/documentation/docs/Developers/Guides/freshnessCheck.md

 # Verifying Oracle Data Freshness

-When consuming onchain oracle data, consumers should implement their own checks at the application level to confirm the data is fresh enough for their use case.
-Oracle updates can be delayed due to network conditions, gas costs, or other factors, and acting on stale data can lead to incorrect behavior in your application.
+When consuming onchain oracle data, consumers should implement their own freshness checks at the application level to confirm the data meets their use case requirements.
+This includes verifying that the oracle's `Update Threshold` aligns with the data freshness your application requires.

 Chronicle provides two functions that return both the oracle value and its **age** (the Unix timestamp of the last update), enabling builders to implement freshness checks at the application level.